-- A. Students who select one of the accelerated graduation three-year options upon accumulation of the credits indicated above, will be designated as completing year one, year two, year three [designation will not be the traditional freshmen, sophomores, juniors or seniors]. - B. Prior to the end of the 2nd year, students and parents must confirm in writing their selection of the accelerated three-year option and students must have maintained a 2.0 GPA and passed the required courses.
+- A. Students who select one of the accelerated graduation three-year options upon accumulation of the credits indicated above, will be designated as completing year one, year two, year three [designation will not be the traditional freshmen, sophomores, juniors or seniors]. - B. Prior to the end of the $2^{nd}$ year, students and parents must confirm in writing their selection of the accelerated three-year option and students must have maintained a 2.0 GPA and passed the required courses.
 Students successfully completing 18 credits in three years will participate in graduation ceremonies and will receive a standard diploma. - C. Each student will be provided information on his/her credit standing each year.

-Traditional High Schools - Booker, North Port, Riverview, Sarasota, Venice MID YEAR PROMOTION
+Traditional High Schools - Booker, North Port, Riverview, Sarasota, Venice and Sarasota Virtual School MID YEAR PROMOTION

 Class of To be Promoted to Credits Earned Courses Required

 2013 & 2014 10 th Grade 6

 11 th Grade 12 1.0 English and 1.0 Math

 12 th Grade 18 2.0 English and 2.0 Math

 2012 10 th Grade 6

 11 th Grade 13 1.0 English and 1.0 Math

 12 th Grade 19 2.0 English and 2.0 Math

 2011 10 th Grade 7

 11 th Grade 14 1.0 English and 1.0 Math

-12 th Grade 21 2.0 English and 2.0 Math